-Researchers from Empa and ETH Zurich have succeeded for the first time to produce uniform antimony nanocrystals.
+Researchers from Empa and ETH Zurich have succeeded for the first time in producing uniform antimony nanocrystals.
 Tested as components of laboratory batteries, these are able to store a large number of both lithium and sodium ions.
-These nanomaterials operate with high rate and may eventually be used as alternative anode materials in future high-energy-density batteries.
+These nanomaterials operate at a high rate and may eventually be used as alternative anode materials in future high-energy-density batteries.

 A team from Empa and ETH Zurich headed by Empa researcher Maksym Kovalenko may have come a step closer to identifying alternative battery materials: they have become the first to synthesize uniform antimony nanocrystals, the special properties of which make them prime candidates for an anode material for both lithium ion and sodium ion batteries.
 The results of the scientists’ study have just been published in Nano Letters.

 For a long time, antimony has been regarded as a promising anode material for high-performance lithium-ion batteries as this metalloid exhibits a high charging capacity, by a factor of two higher than that of commonly used graphite.
 Initial studies revealed that antimony could be suitable for rechargeable lithium and sodium ion batteries because it is able to store both kinds of ions.
 Sodium is regarded as a possible low-cost alternative to lithium as it is much more naturally abundant and its reserves are more evenly distributed on Earth.